HarshCasper/Matrix-Calculator/README.md

 - Support for building android wear applications
 - Support for Google Cloud platform – This built in support allows integration with Google Cloud messaging and App Engine.

-Alternatively to using Android studio Eclipse could have been used, which was originally the official IDE for android development before android studio.
-Eclipse was enabled to develop android applications using the Android Development Tools (ADT) plugin.
-Netbeans also supports the development of android applications through plugins.

 4. C++: C++ is a statically-typed, free-form, (usually) compiled, multi-paradigm, intermediate-level general-purpose middle-level programming language.

 ## Matrix Operations